 Suicide and Mental Illness – Facts on the link between suicide and mental illnesses such as depression, substance abuse, schizophrenia, and bipolar disorder.
 (StopaSuicide.org)

 About Suicide – Information on suicide warning signs & risk factors, statistics, and treatment.
 (American Foundation for Suicide Prevention)

 Helping a suicidal person

-What Can I Do To Help Someone Who Might be Suicidal? – Discusses possible warning signs of suicidal thoughts and ways to prevent suicide attempts.
-(Metanoia)
+What Can I Do To Help Someone Who May be Suicidal? – Discusses possible warning signs of suicidal thoughts and ways to prevent suicide attempts.
+(Metanoia.org)

 Handling a Call From a Suicidal Person – How to handle a phone call from a friend or family member who is suicidal.
 Features tips on what to say and how to help.
 (Metanoia.org)

 National Suicide Prevention Lifeline – Suicide prevention telephone hotline funded by the U.S. government.
 Provides free, 24-hour assistance.
 1-800-273-TALK (8255).

 National Hopeline Network – Toll-free telephone number offering 24-hour suicide crisis support.
 1-800-SUICIDE (784-2433).
 (National Hopeline Network)

 The Trevor Project – Crisis intervention and suicide prevention services for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth.
 Includes a 24/7 hotline: 1-866-488-7386.